Hyperbolic inverse problem with data on disjoint sets: Abstract

 \section{Abstract}

-We consider a restricted Dirichlet-to-Neumann map $\Lambda_{\Src, \Rec}^T$ associated to the operator $\p_t^2 - \Delta_g + A + Q$ where $\Delta_g$ is the Laplace-Beltrami operator of a Riemannian manifold $(M,g)$, and $A$ and $Q$ are a vector field and a function on $M$.
+We consider a restricted Dirichlet-to-Neumann map $\Lambda_{\Src, \Rec}^T$ associated with the operator $\p_t^2 - \Delta_g + A + q$ where $\Delta_g$ is the Laplace-Beltrami operator of a Riemannian manifold $(M,g)$, and $A$ and $q$ are a vector field and a function on $M$.
 The restriction $\Lambda_{\Src, \Rec}^T$ corresponds to the case where the Dirichlet traces are supported on $(0, T) \times \Src$ and the Neumann traces are restricted on $(0, T) \times \Rec$.
-Here $\Src$ and $\Rec$ are open sets on the boundary of $M$.
-We show that $\Lambda_{\Src, \Rec}^{T}$ determines the geometry and the lower order terms $A$ and $Q$ up the natural gauge invariances in a neighborhood of the set $\Rec$ assuming that $\Rec$ is strictly convex and that the wave equation is exactly controllable from $\Src$ in time $T/2$.
+Here $\Src$ and $\Rec$ are open sets, which may be disjoint, on the boundary of $M$.
+We show that $\Lambda_{\Src, \Rec}^{T}$ determines uniquely, up the natural gauge invariance, the lower order terms $A$ and $q$ in a neighborhood of the set $\Rec$ assuming that $\Rec$ is strictly convex and that the wave equation is exactly controllable from $\Src$ in time $T/2$.
 We give also a global result under a convex foliation condition.
-The main novelty is the recovery of $A$ and $Q$ when the sets $\Rec$ and $\Src$ are disjoint.
-We allow $A$ and $Q$ to be non-self-adjoint, and in particular, the corresponding physical system may have dissipation of energy.
+The main novelty is the recovery of $A$ and $q$ when the sets $\Rec$ and $\Src$ are disjoint.
+We allow $A$ and $q$ to be non-self-adjoint, and in particular, the corresponding physical system may have dissipation of energy.